leylaliyeva/ParcelDeliveryApp/README.md

 Auth Service: Manages user authentication and registration.
 Order Service: Manages parcel orders, allowing users to create, view, and modify orders.
 Tracking Service: Allows admins to track parcels and assign orders to couriers.

 API Gateway (Ocelot): Serves as the entry point, directing requests to the appropriate services.
-Here’s the directory structure:

-plaintext
-Copy code
-ParcelDeliveryApp/
-├── ApiGateway/
-│   ├── ocelot.json       # Ocelot configuration file for routing
-│   └── Program.cs        # .NET entry point
-│   └── appsettings.json  # Gateway configuration
-├── AuthService/
-│   └── Controllers/
-│   └── Program.cs
-│   └── appsettings.json
-├── OrderService/
-│   └── Controllers/
-│   └── Program.cs
-│   └── appsettings.json
-├── TrackingService/
-│   └── Controllers/
-│   └── Program.cs
-│   └── appsettings.json
-└── docker-compose.yml    # Docker Compose for all services
-Microservices
 Auth Service
 Handles authentication and authorization for Users, Admins, and Couriers.